StiglCZ/engine/readme.md

 ### Porting

 Porting the wireframe engine should be really, really easy compared to other engines.
-Thats because majority of the engine does not relly on clib or c++lib.
+Thats because majority of the engine does not relly on anything but clib or c++lib.
 You only need to port few files, depending on the platform.

 So these are the files you will propably need to edit.                     <br>